Find participating medical centers and current study status in each of them

 Phase Phase 3

-During the surveillance phase, you will be monitored through regular blood tests every 6 weeks for up to 6 months (until 36 weeks from the date of surgery have passed) and then will continue with blood tests and scans every 12 weeks for up to 21 months.
-If the blood tests show you have fragments of genetic material from the tumour in your blood (known as circulating tumor DNA [or ctDNA]), and if your scans show no evidence that the bladder cancer has come back, you will be invited to join the treatment phase of the clinical trial.
-Finding cancer ctDNA in your blood after surgery might mean you are at a higher risk of having the cancer return.
+If both PDL1 and WES testing is successful then participants may then move to the Surveillance phase of the study.
+During the surveillance phase, participants will be monitored through regular blood tests every 6 weeks for up to 6 months (or until 9 months from the date of surgery have passed) and then will continue with blood tests and scans every 3 months for up to 1 year.
+If the blood tests show fragments of genetic material from the tumour in the blood (ctDNA), and if scans show no evidence that the bladder cancer has come back, participants will be invited to join the treatment phase of the clinical trial.
+Finding cancer ctDNA in blood after surgery might mean people are at a higher risk of having the cancer return.

-Everyone who is eligible to receive treatment will be split into 2 groups and given either:
+Everyone who is eligible to receive treatment will be split into 2 groups randomly (like flipping a coin) and given either:

 • Atezolizumab, given as an infusion into the vein every 28 days for up to 12 rounds (1 year) of treatment